Connect to OLAP data and apply a formula

 From the menu, click Re-Visualize, and then click Line.
 The formula series is now displayed as a horizontal line on the bar chart.

-If you right-click over the chart and click Data Binding Panel, you'll see that the formula result has been added as a second measure which is now part of this metric set.
+If you right-click over the chart and click Data Analysis Panel, you'll see that the formula result has been added as a second measure which is now part of this metric set.
 You can remove the formula result if desired by clicking its delete icon on the right.

 You saw earlier how to add a formula via Data Tools.
-If you have the Data Binding Panel open, you can also add a formula by clicking the click to add link in the MEASURES section.
+If you have the Data Analysis Panel open, you can also add a formula by clicking the click to add link in the MEASURES section.

 You'll see a list of available measures to add to this metric set.